ladan-gh/inventory_project/README.md

 ### System requirements:

 Functional requirements:
-- Ability to register customer orders
+- register customer orders
-- Ability to issue an exit form
+- issue an exit form
-- Ability to register a contract with a customer
+- register a contract with a customer

 Non-functional requirements:
 - The system must be able to operate under the network.